 Requests by parents/guardians for the early dismissal of students during school hours may be made in cases of emergency.
 Emergencies include crises within the family that cannot be managed without the student's presence.
-Early dismissals for private instruction in such activities as music, dancing, gymnastics, and dramatics will not be granted.
-In addition, early dismissals for religious instruction are not granted, except on a very limited basis as set out in state regulations.
+Early dismissals for private instruction in such activities as music, dancing, gymnastics, or dramatics are not granted.
+In addition, early dismissals for religious instruction are not granted, except on a very limited basis, as set out in state regulations.

 Please make routine medical and dental appointments after school hours.
-Ordinary household or personal matters involving children are also to be handled outside regular school hours.
-When students must have an early dismissal for medical/dental appointments, and the pupil is out of school for only part of the session, a follow-up note from the physician or dentist indicating that the appointment was kept is required.
+Ordinary household or personal matters involving students are also to be handled outside regular school hours.
+When students must have an early dismissal for medical/dental appointments, and the pupil is out of school for only part of the session, the student is required to provide a follow-up note from the physician or dentist indicating that the appointment was kept.